Fraser Forster

-Fraser Gerard Forster (born 17 March 1988) is an English professional footballer who plays as a goalkeeper for Premier League club Tottenham Hotspur and the England national team.
+Fraser Gerard Forster (born 17 March 1988) is an English professional footballer who last played as a goalkeeper for Premier League club Tottenham Hotspur.

 Forster started his career with Newcastle United and had brief loan spells with Stockport County and Bristol Rovers.
 He then spent a successful season on loan at Norwich City, helping the club win the League One title and promotion to the Championship.
 Forster then joined Celtic on loan for the 2010–11 season, and helped them win the Scottish Cup.
 He spent a further season on loan there, winning the Scottish Premier League before becoming a permanent squad member in 2012 for a transfer fee of £2.2 million.

 Forster won many plaudits for his performances at Celtic and holds the Scottish top division record of 1,256 minutes without conceding a goal.
 In August 2014, he joined Southampton for a reported £10 million.
 Forster had a generally impressive debut season in the Premier League, but sustained a serious knee injury in March 2015 which ruled him out for the rest of the year.
 On his return in January 2016, he quickly found form again and went on to set a club record of 708 minutes without conceding a goal.
 Forster's return aided Southampton's rise from thirteenth in the league to a sixth-place finish, earning them qualification for the following season's UEFA Europa League.
+He would go on to win the Europa League later in his career with Tottenham Hotspur, making four appearances in the group stages of that season's competition and keeping one clean sheet.

 Forster was selected for several England squads during 2012 and 2013 before finally making his first international appearance in November 2013.
 He was named in England's squads for the 2014 World Cup and Euro 2016.